bugnificent/jmeter-test/README.md

     * Save the `tomcat-users.xml` file.
     * **Restart Tomcat:** Stop Tomcat (`shutdown.bat` in the Tomcat bin directory) and start it again (`startup.bat`) for the changes to take effect.

+## 🏃‍♂️Running App
+- Go to the `http:localhost:8080/jpetstore-6.1.0` to see the actual site.

 Now you should be able to access the Tomcat Manager and the jPetStore application should be running and connected to your MySQL database.
 You are ready to run your JMeter performance tests.

 ## ✅ Upcoming .jmx description